klgh/kaleighscruggs/src/posts/2017-12-15---BJJGearForWomen/index.md

 ![kavu bag](images/kavubag.png)

 Mouth guard & case.
 So far I’ve used 2 different mouth guards.
 The first one I used was a Shock Doctor Gel Max.
 It’s bulky but makes you feel protected.
-I used it for about 8 months and then Shaun bought the SISU Mouth Guard Max 2.4mmand after he used it once, I bought one for myself.
+I used it for about 8 months and then Shaun bought the [SISU Mouth Guard Max 2](https://amzn.to/31ZjwRL) and after he used it once, I bought one for myself.
 You can talk easily in it (it’s like when you wore a retainer as an awkward kid) and can even drink water without taking it out.
 Since it’s so low profile, I leave it in the entire class, as opposed to the Shock Doctor, when I would wait until we rolled to wear it, and then would have to take it out to talk.

 ![sisu](images/sisu.jpg)
 the SISU

-http://amzn.to/2zrtGfOThis is the case we both use.
+[This the case we both use](https://amzn.to/2Zj0tzO).
 I like it because I can clip it to my water bottle and not have to lose it or get it mixed up with someone else’s!

 Water bottle.
 You will need it.
 Keep it full & icy.
 I love my Hydro Flask!